 The Creek Watch Program consists of a group of trained citizen scientists that observes the Wissahickon Watershed at the direction of the WVWA.
-Creek Watchers are assigned a section of public land (over 30 creek sections) throughout the watershed and visits their assigned sections once a month.
-This program is a larger expansion of the WVWA’s Stream Monitoring and Assessment Program (Stream MAP).
-Stream MAP monitors 11 sites throughout the Watershed four times a year; previously leaving much of the Watershed without observation.
+Creek Watchers are assigned a section of public land (over 35 creek sections) throughout the watershed and visits their assigned sections once a month.
+This program is an expansion of the WVWA’s Stream Monitoring and Assessment Program (Stream MAP).
+Stream MAP monitors 13 sites throughout the Watershed four times a year; previously leaving many tributaries and sections of the main stem of the Wissahickon without observation.

-The goal of the Creek Watch program is the development of a network of trained volunteers that will help improve the habitat and water quality of the Wissahickon Creek through:
+The goal of the Creek Watch program is to develop a network of trained volunteers that will help improve the habitat and water quality of the Wissahickon Creek through:

 Early detection of environmental concerns: